 sudo gpasswd -a username wheel

-At this point, you learn how to edit the sudoers file.
+At this point, you learned to edit the sudoers file in Linux.
 Now you can create some new rules.

 The sudoers file can be organized easily by grouping things with various kinds of “aliases”.

-Here we create two different groups of users with overlapping membership:
+Here we create two different groups of users with overlapping memberships:

 Here we allow members of the GROUPONE to update the apt database with the rule below: